khliland/CCI/README.md

 ### Simulating Data

 First, define functions to simulate different types of data.
-In all the simulate data functions 'X' and 'Y' are independent only when conditioned on both 'Z1' and 'Z2', conditioning on either one alone is not sufficient.
+In all the simulate data functions 'X' and 'Y' are independent by construction only when conditioned on both 'Z1' and 'Z2', conditioning on either one alone is not sufficient.

 ```r
 NormalData <- function(N){